arnasmat/BlockchainTechnologies/README.md

 2. Install the [MSYS2 environment](https://www.msys2.org/)
 3. After setting up open the MSYS2 mingw64 bash terminal (not the plain msys2)
 4. navigate to the project folder where this repository is cloned
-5. Install the g++ compiler and cmake for the environment: `pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake`
+5. Install the g++ compiler, cmake and OpenSSL[1] for the environment: `pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-cmake mingw-w64-x86_64-openssl`
 6. Build the project `cmake -B build -S .; cmake --build build`
 7. Navigate to /bin/ directory
 8. Run ./BlockchainTechnologies.
 You may need to use the -h flag to see the usage instructions.

+[1]: OpenSSL is only used for testing our algorithms with other popular hashing algorithms(sha256 and md5).
+If you don't want to install it - comment out everything in OtherAlgorithms.h and all lines related to sha256 and md5 in CliArgHandler.
+Then the application should build without having to install OpenSSL.